Vikil08/Technical-Challenge/README.md

-# Technical-Challenge-
+# Technical-Challenge

+Pre-requesites:
+ Python 3.x

+Editor used: VS Code

-How to run the application/step?
+How to run the application?

-1. hosts.txt, urls.txt, and deduplicateHostUrl.py files has to be in the same folder.
+1. Dowmload hosts.txt, urls.txt, and deduplicateHostUrl.py files and keep it a same folder.
-2. Open cmd/terminal and add the path to the folder.
+2. Open cmd/terminal and redirect to folder path.
 3. Run 'python3 deduplicateHostUrl.py' if you are using Mac or 'python deduplicateHostUrl.py' if you are using windows.